-As it can be seen in the figure above, 5 crops have reduced, on average, the use of pesticide by 15% or more, one (Soybean) has reduced it 10% and one (Tomato) has reduced the use of pesticide 5% compared to its control crop.
+As can be seen in the figure above, five crops have reduced, on average, the use of pesticide by 15% or more, one (Soybean) has reduced it 10% and one (Tomato) has reduced the use of pesticide 5% compared to its control crop.

 Reduction in chemical fertiliser use

-Compared to control crops, 4 mutant varieites (Rice, Sorghum, Soybean, and Wheat) have reduced the use of chemical fertilicer.
-The average reduction of chemical fertilicer, compared to control crops, is 15%.
-Wheat, Sorghum, and Soybean have reduced, on average, about 15% the use of chemical fertilicer.
+Compared to control crops, four mutant varieties (Rice, Sorghum, Soybean, and Wheat) have reduced the use of chemical fertiliser.
+The average reduction of chemical fertiliser, compared to control crops, is 15%.
+Wheat, Sorghum, and Soybean have reduced, on average, about 15% the use of chemical fertiliser.
 The green and yellow dotted lines in the figure below mark 20% and 10% which is considered in the criterion as excellent and good respectively.

-Figure X. Reduciton in the use of chemical fertiliser, compared to control crops.
+Figure X. Reduction in the use of chemical fertiliser, compared to control crops.

 QA! confirm that 35% reduction of fertilizer of Rice in Myanmar is feasible.
 It seems like an outlier